matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 Click on the object to place the text cursor, and type your changes in.
 Click outside the object to close the box.

+Resize the object by moving the mouse pointer over the object's right-hand border, and dragging.

 Move objects by dragging on them with the mouse (don't click on them first — the software will think that you are trying to edit the text!).
 Move the objects around to make space for your objects on screen — try not to cram them in too tightly!

+### Connecting objects

+Click on the object to place the text cursor, and type your changes in.
+Click outside the object to close the box.

 ## Basics: connecting a microphone